dotnet/docs-aspire/docs/database/postgresql-component.md

     .WithReference(postgresdb);
 ```

-The `WithReference` method configures a connection in the `ExampleProject` named `postgresdb`.
+The<xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` named `postgresdb`.
 In the _Program.cs_ file of the `ExampleService` project, the database connection can be consumed using:

 ```csharp
 builder.AddNpgsqlDataSource("postgresdb");